310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-O-okay.
+O-Okay.
 Ahh, I was this close to falling over… I shouldn’t be frolicking around… Ehehe, thank you for holding me back up.

 Takamine-kun, you really do have a heroic feel to you…♪
 {% endbubble %}